Therapy for Gay, Queer and LGBTQ+ Adults in Melbourne

 Frequently asked questions about LGBTQIA+ therapy in Melbourne

-• These terms refer to different registration pathways and levels of training, but the most important distinction for LGBTQIA+ clients is often not the title — it's the depth of lived and clinical experience with your community.
+• These terms refer to different registration pathways and levels of training, but the most important distinction for LGBTQIA+ clients is often not the title.
+It's the depth of lived and clinical experience with your community.
 A psychologist holds a university degree in psychology and is registered with the Psychology Board of Australia.
-A registered mental health social worker like me holds a social work degree plus specialist psychotherapy training, and is registered with AASW — and can offer Medicare rebates via a GP Mental Health Care Plan.
-An LGBTQIA+ affirming therapist is a broader term that simply signals a commitment to inclusive practice, but doesn't specify registration or training level.
+A registered mental health social worker like me holds a social work degree plus specialist psychotherapy training, and is registered with AASW (member #468686), and can offer Medicare rebates via a GP Mental Health Care Plan.
+An LGBTQIA+-affirming therapist is a broader term that simply signals a commitment to inclusive practice but doesn't specify registration or training level.
 When choosing a therapist, ask about their specific experience with LGBTQIA+ clients, not just their title.

 • My core specialties are trauma, complex trauma, shame, and the negative core beliefs that form when we've been hurt, dismissed, or made to feel like we're too much or not enough.
-I work with gay, queer, bisexual, trans, non-binary, and gender-diverse adults.
-My therapeutic approach is grounded in Gestalt psychotherapy, with specialist training in EMDR (Eye Movement Desensitisation and Reprocessing) and IFS (Internal Family Systems).
-I am a registered mental health social worker and offer Medicare rebates.
+My therapeutic approach is grounded in Gestalt psychotherapy, a relational, present-focused approach that works with the whole person, not just symptoms.
+On top of that foundation, I bring specialist training in EMDR (Eye Movement Desensitisation and Reprocessing), which is particularly effective for processing identity-based trauma, experiences of discrimination, and sexual trauma by working directly with how those memories are stored in the body.
+I also draw on IFS (Internal Family Systems), which helps clients understand and work with the protective parts of themselves, the inner critic, the part that shuts down, the part that learned to hide, with curiosity rather than shame.
+I am a registered mental health social worker (AASW #468686) and have been working with LGBTQIA+ adults since 2012.

-• Yes.
+• My session fee is $260.
 As a registered mental health social worker, I offer Medicare rebates to clients with a valid Mental Health Care Plan from their GP.
-This gives you access to rebates for up to 10 sessions per calendar year.
-You don't need a specific diagnosis — a general mental health referral is sufficient.
-If you're unsure how to get a referral or what to say to your GP, I'm happy to talk you through it.
+The rebate is currently $87, leaving an out-of-pocket gap of $173 per session.
+Medicare rebates apply to both in-person and online sessions, and cover up to 10 sessions per calendar year.
+You don't need a specific diagnosis; a general mental health referral from your GP is sufficient.
+If you're unsure how to get a referral or what to say to your GP, I'm happy to talk you through it before you book.

 • Yes.
 I offer online sessions to LGBTQIA+ adults across Victoria.
 Online delivery works well for the approaches I use, and Medicare rebates apply to online sessions just as they do to in-person sessions.